GDGVIT/Priority-Msg-Bot/README.md

 You can run them from Python virtual environments. \
 Refer to the intructions below to install dependencies and run the application

-## Directions To install dependencies
+## Directions To Install Dependencies

 * Pre-requisites:
 	-  Python >= 3.5